AmariahAK/wisdom-drop/README.md

 # Inspiration / Mindfulness Wisdom of the day (September 4 2025)
 > “Yesterday is history, tomorrow is a mystery, but today is a gift.
 That’s why it’s called the present.”
 > --Master Oogway (Kung Fu Panda) 🐢

+# Video Game Wisdom of thw day (September 5 2025)
+> “War is where the young and stupid are tricked by the old and bitter into killing each other.”
+> Vladimir “Vlad” Glebov (GTA IV)